Finding the right general contractor (GC) for your commercial construction project can be the difference between success and costly failure.

 Yes, you need a general contractor

 One of the first questions you may have is “do I even need a general contractor?”
 You do.
-Beyond the experience and expertise, a qualified contractor can add to your efforts, it’s often not possible to get the proper construction permits or secure financing for your project without a licensed GC.
+Beyond the experience and expertise a qualified contractor can add to your efforts, it’s often not possible to get the proper construction permits or secure financing for your project without a licensed general contractor.

 There are many risks that come with a commercial building project and having a strong general contractor on your team can proactively mitigate potential risk and protect your investment.

 Don’t assume all GCs are equally qualified or best suited for your project.
 Consider your industry, the type, and size of your project because these will influence your selection process.
 Some GCs are too large, with very high labor and overhead cost, and can be overwhelming for certain clients.

 How to pick the right General Contractor